 Why would we urge our students to complete all modules and be awarded a Graduate Diploma of Celebrancy?

-The first six modules lead to the skill set Diplomas of Marriage, Funeral and the range of General or “milestone” ceremonies.
+The first six modules lead to the skill set Diplomas of Marriage, Funeral, and the range of general or “milestone” ceremonies.
 A deep and rich understanding of celebrancy, only comes with a knowledge of the history of secular celebrancy and its original and developed purposes.
 (Module 7)

 Education must be transformative

-A Graduate Diploma is awarded to the student who successfully completes all 8 Modules.
+A graduate diploma is awarded to the student who successfully completes all 8 Modules.